 Each signal related plan sheet shall contain a signature block for “traffic section approval”.
-When all comments on the signal plans have been resolved to the state traffic signal engineer’s satisfaction the final plans are digitally signed by the engineer of record and submitted to the traffic-roadway section for the approval signature via a ProjectWise link or PDF.
+When all comments on the signal plans have been resolved to the state traffic signal engineer’s satisfaction the final plans are digitally signed by the engineer of record and submitted to the traffic engineering section for the approval signature via a ProjectWise link or PDF.
 See Figure 2-5 for example and chapter 21 for more information on the traffic section approval signal block and placing the digital signatures.

 The approval signature is required to be either the state traffic signal engineer or person(s) that are authorized by the state traffic signal engineer (typically a member of the traffic standards crew).
-Once signed, the traffic-roadway section will inform the designer (ODOT let projects) or send the approved plan sheets back to the signal designer (non-ODOT let projects).
+Once signed, the traffic engineering section will inform the designer (ODOT let projects) or send the approved plan sheets back to the signal designer (non-ODOT let projects).

 Figure 2-5 | Design Approval Signature Example